drivechain-project/docs/bip2-blind-merged-mining.md

 ### M8 -- Paying miners to include BMM data in their coinbase outputs

 This section introduces a new type of transaction, which allows sidechain block creators to request, and pay for, a critical hash to be included in a specific block by mainchain miners.
 See [the Blind Merged Mining spec](http://www.truthcoin.info/blog/blind-merged-mining/).
 This txn allows miners to "sell" the act of mining a sidechain block.
 By taking advantage of this option, miners earn tx fees for mining sidechains...truly "for free".
 They do not even need to run sidechain nodes, and the tx-fees they earn are in mainchain BTC.
-As a result, sidechains affect all miners equally and do not upset the mining ecosystem.
+As a result, sidechains affect all miners equally and do not affect the mining ecosystem.

 M8 will ultimately come in two versions.
 The second version will be specialized for use in the Lightning Network and must use the full 32-byte prevBlockHash (ironically, this larger transaction is likely to be off-chain and ultimately cheaper for the Bitcoin network to process).
 The first version of M8, in contrast, cannot be used inside the Lightning Network but only requires a single byte prevBlockRef to maintain chain order.
 It is important to have both, because some side:nodes may be unwilling or unable to open a payment channel with each main:miner even though eventually it seems that the lightning version will be preferred.